 Some people are happy doing the technical work, but not the artistic work such as creating a logo or making a web page attractive and useful to its visitors.
 Others are artistic and happy creating web page content, but not confident about setting up the domain and hosting.

 You can find companies that specialise in either aspect of making a website, and many companies that will do everything for you (except provide the content like photos and text about your business, that’s down to you.)

-Hairy Robot provides consultancy on every stage of website creation.
-We also build websites and arrange hosting for some of our non-technical clients.
-Contact us for more details.
+I can provide consultancy on every stage of website creation.
+I also build complete websites and arrange hosting for some of my non-technical clients.
+Contact me for more details.